Hougham, Lincolnshire NG32 2JD

 Ideas for or information about the village website, contact me through the link at the bottom of the page.

-I am going to offer personal email addresses with money to the village church or village hall (you choose) for example firstname.lastname@example.org or email@example.com
+I offer personal email addresses with money to the village church or village hall (you choose) for example firstname.lastname@example.org or email@example.com

 I am also open to placing adverts for local business on the website as well for a small fee - church and village funds